Bodies: The Exhibition: Ethical concerns

 Concerns have been raised about the provenance of the bodies and the ethics of viewing human remains (particularly by Catholics), for children.
 In an editorial, Lutheran Reverend Christoph Reiners questioned the effect on the values of children.
 Prior to the 2005 U.S. premiere, the Florida Attorney General expressed the opinion that the State Anatomical Board's approval should be required.
 The Board fought the Tampa exhibit, with its director expressing the opinion that the exhibit should be shut down.
 Premier Exhibitions officials disagreed, claiming that the Board had jurisdiction only over medical schools and not museums; the exhibit opened two days ahead of schedule at the Tampa Museum of Science and Industry.

-From 2006, The New York Times and the 20/20 television program have published reports on a "black market" in Chinese cadavers and organs, sparking a Congressional inquiry, an investigation by former NY Governor Andrew Cuomo, and the resignation of Premier's CEO Arnie Geller.
+From 2006, The New York Times and the 20/20 television program have published reports on a "black market" in Chinese cadavers and organs, sparking a Congressional inquiry, an investigation by then-New York Attorney General Andrew Cuomo, and the resignation of Premier's CEO Arnie Geller.
 As the result of the Cuomo investigation and subsequent settlement in 2008, the front page of the exhibition website displays a disclaimer about the presumed origin of the bodies and fetuses, saying that it "relies solely on the representations of its Chinese partners" and "cannot independently verify" that the bodies do not belong to executed prisoners.
 Both the human rights activist Harry Wu and the director of the Human Rights in China advocacy group have objected to the exhibit on these grounds.

 A science education coordinator for the Carnegie Museum of Science resigned her position over the exhibit, citing her religious beliefs, questions about provenance, and a general repugnance for putting "human remains" on exhibit.
-Professor Anita Allen, a University of Pennsylvania bioethicist, argued spending money to "gawk" at human remains should raise serious concerns.
-Thomas Hibbs, Baylor University ethicist, compares cadaver displays to pornography in that they reduce the subject to "the manipulation of body parts stripped of any larger human significance."
+Professor Anita Allen, a University of Pennsylvania bioethicist, argued that spending money to "gawk" at human remains should raise serious concerns.
+Thomas Hibbs, Baylor University ethicist, compares cadaver displays to pornography in that they reduce the subject to "the manipulation of body parts stripped of any larger human significance".
 Even if consent were to be obtained, Rabbi Danny Schiff maintains that we should still question what providing "bodies arranged in showcases for a hungry public" says about a society.

-In 2017 in Czech Republic, during the time of the exhibition Body The Exhibition taking place in Prague at the Exhibition Grounds in Holesovice, four doctors and four non-profit organizations issued a statement about the ethical and human rights concerns.
+In 2017 in Czech Republic, during the time of the exhibition Body The Exhibition taking place in Prague at the Exhibition Grounds in Holešovice, four doctors and four non-profit organizations issued a statement about the ethical and human rights concerns.
 The statement called upon the organizers to present a consent of the donors of the displayed bodies, if such a document exists.
 It also expressed concerns about the possibility that the bodies may come from prisoners of conscience in China.
-The local police in Prague rejected a suggested ban of the exhibition and a burial of the bodies as proposed by Prague 7 district mayor Jan Cizinsky, who also appealed at the Chinese Embassy, asking to bury the bodies.
+The local police in Prague rejected a suggested ban of the exhibition and a burial of the bodies as proposed by Prague 7 district mayor Jan Čižinský, who also appealed at the Chinese Embassy, asking to bury the bodies.